 Traditional types of paints and finishes

-Always use or reinstate a heritage building’s original paint colours wherever possible as they enhance the appearance and understanding of a heritage place.
+Use or reinstate a heritage building’s original paint colours where possible to enhance the appearance and understanding of the heritage place.

 Traditional paints were inorganic or mineral paints comprising of three main ingredients:

 - pigments (minerals – iron oxides or silicates plus manufactured compounds such as white lead, lamp black and Prussian blue).

 Ingredients in gloss finishes generally included natural oils such as linseed and fish oil.
 Quality depended on the purity of oils and pigments used.
 These paints were excellent for repelling water from wood surfaces and protecting structural and decorative cast and wrought iron from corrosion.